 M.Eng.
 Frequently Asked Questions (FAQ)

-Do you offer a Master of Science program?
+Do you offer a terminal Master of Science program?

-What is the difference between this master’s degree and a traditional M.S. in Bioengineering?
+What is the difference between this professional master’s degree and a traditional M.S.?

-The Master of Engineering (M.Eng.) degree is a non-thesis professional program that prepares students for a career in industry.
+This Master of Engineering (M.Eng.) degree is a non-thesis professional program that prepares students for a career in industry.
 Students train to be prepared to become industry leaders by completing rigorous graduate-level technical coursework combined with business and leadership training.
 Courses and lectures in the M.Eng. program are delivered by world-class engineering and business faculty and accomplished industry partners.
-Students who plan to work in a research laboratory setting or are on their way to earning a Ph.D. traditionally pursue a Master of Science (M.S.) degree, which typically requires a thesis.
-Our department only offers a M.S. degree option to our doctoral candidates; you cannot pursue a terminal M.S. in Chemical Engineering at the University of Illinois Urbana-Champaign.
+Students who plan to work in a research laboratory setting or are on their way to earning a Ph.D. may receive a Master of Science (M.S.) degree upon completion of the required coursework.
+Our department only offers this M.S. degree option to our doctoral candidates; you cannot pursue a terminal M.S. in Chemical Engineering at the University of Illinois Urbana-Champaign.

 Can I pursue a Ph.D. after the Master of Engineering degree?

-Upon completion of the Master of Engineering degree, students are eligible to apply to the Ph.D. program, which is extremely selective.
-Where the M.Eng. program emphasizes business and leadership skills, the Ph.D. program seeks applicants who want to develop honed research and critical thinking skills.
+Upon completion of the Master of Engineering degree, students are eligible to apply to the Ph.D. program in Chemical & Biomolecular Engineering.
+Whereas the M.Eng. program emphasizes business and leadership skills, the Ph.D. program seeks applicants who want to develop honed research and critical thinking skills in a specialized area.

 My background is not in Chemical Engineering.
 Can I still apply to this program?

-Aspiring chemical engineers who want to redirect their careers from other disciplines such as chemistry, materials science, etc. are encouraged to apply for this program; however, a set of technical core courses is highly encouraged for students without a bachelor's degree in chemical engineering.
+Aspiring chemical engineers who want to redirect their careers from other disciplines such as chemistry, materials science, etc. are encouraged to apply for this program.
+A set of technical core courses is highly encouraged for students without a bachelor's degree in chemical engineering.
 Read more about our Admissions Criteria.